|

 Teflon.

-defects occur in the
+Same congenital defects occur in

-public at a rate of 1 in every 500.
+a rate of 1 in every 500.

-Perfluorooctanoic acid can
+Perfluorooctanoic acid can leach into food

-leach into food from packaging.
+from packaging.

-coat food packaging to keep oils
+PFOA is used to coat food packaging to keep oils from

-from bleeding into it.
+bleeding into it.

-Researchers contend that the chemical can leach
+Observers contend that the chemical can leach into

-into french fries from the small bags used typically by fast food
+french fries from the small bags used typically by fast food

 chains.